 - When the machine has finished churning, do your best to freeze your ice cream before serving it.
 A few hours is best; an hour will certainly make your creation seem more like ice cream and less like a milkshake.

-This is a gourmet ice cream treat in a Saturday afternoon package.
+This is a gourmet strawberry shortcake ice cream sandwich treat in a Saturday afternoon package.
 When the weather is hot and humid, there’s no better time to stay indoors and make something cool.